 The overall goal of the SFRPC revolving loan programs is to create private sector jobs within the regional economy.
 Additionally, the strategy is to diversify and strengthen the economic base and stimulate private investment.

-Since 2002, the RLF program has serviced more than 410 loads and provided funding to area businesses.
+Since 2002, the RLF program has serviced more than 410 loans and provided funding to area businesses.
 The loans have helped fund projects totaling over $112 million.
 The total amount loaned to these businesses was more than $37 million.
 As a result of these investments more than 8,000 jobs have been created or saved.
 These projects were funded with RLF monies because conventional funding was not available.

 The SFRPC targets firms involved in a broad cross section of commercial sectors including small manufacturing firms.
 The SFRPC successful businesses range from companies such as an interior design firm launching their first furniture line; a rapidly growing information technology services company; and the largest grower of bean and alfalfa sprouts in Florida.